The following keywords allow you to open external files for reading/writing

 recordID, fieldID:the string or numeric type starting position of the reading, its contents are interpreted by the extension.

-Useful when reading values in variables with the INPUT command, which can change the type of the variables according to the current values.
+Useful when reading values in variables with the INPUT command, which can change between type 1 and 2 according to the current values.

 The type of these variables is not checked during the compilation process.